Kemi Adesoye: Career

 After graduation, Adesoye worked in a radio station for five years, with writing on the sideline.
 She wrote her first script in 1998.
-She attended a workshop at IFBA International Film and Broadcast Academy, where she learnt of an MNet sponsored project called "New Directions".
+She attended a workshop at IFBA International Film and Broadcast Academy, where she learnt of an M-Net sponsored project called "New Direction".
 The company was looking for short stories, and she sent in the short script, titled "The Special Gele".
 The script was eventually selected, along with four other semi finalists.
 Although she didn't win the competition, she got the encouragement she needed to push further.
 Two years later, she entered for another edition of the same competition and won, with her script converted into a short film; she competed the following year and won again.

 The New Directions project offered Adesoye the opportunity to meet Nigerian filmmakers like the late Amaka Igwe and other film producers.
 Subsequently, Adesoye got on board for the DStv-produced medical series Doctors Quarters.
 She continued to get average jobs, until she met Kunle Afolayan, for whom she wrote the thriller film The Figurine.
-The Figurine was released to a wide critical acclaim and ended up winning major awards, including five Africa Movie Academy Awards.
+The film received widespread critical acclaim and won several major awards, including five Africa Movie Academy Awards.

-The overwhelming success of The Figurine catapulted Adesoye into one of the most sought after writers in Nollywood; she started writing for major television series such as: Edge of Paradise, Tinsel, Hotel Majestic, and several feature films, including the acclaimed romantic comedy Phone Swap.
+The overwhelming success of The Figurine catapulted Adesoye into one of the most sought after writers in Nollywood; she started writing for major television series such as: Edge of Paradise, Tinsel, Hotel Majestic, and several feature films; including the acclaimed romantic comedy Phone Swap.